What Is the Difference Between a Dentist and a Periodontist?

 Luckily, there are treatments available to help you restore the health of your teeth and gums.
 Below are the most common periodontal treatments:

-When your gum tissues become damaged, grafting procedures are used to activate regrowth.
+When your gum tissues become damaged, periodontal surgery is needed.
+Bone grafting procedures are used to activate regrowth.
 A membrane is put into the affected area to promote the regeneration process.
 The procedure rebuilds the damaged area.

 Sometimes periodontal disease causes a person to lose their teeth.
 If this happens, the tooth can be restored by implanting prosthetic teeth into the jaw bone.
 However, teeth regeneration might be needed before adding a dental implant to strengthen the bone structure.